-Federal student loans are funded by the U.S. Department of Education under the William D. Ford Direct Loan Program and usually have the most competitive terms and conditions.
+Federal student loans are funded by the U.S. Department of Education under the William D. Ford Direct Loan Program and have competitive terms and conditions.
 Direct Loans have low and fixed interest rates as well as flexible repayment plans.
-When federal loans are still not enough to cover the expense of college, you may wish to explore private loans through independent financial institutions, although this should be a last resort.
+However, some parent borrowers, especially those with very good / excellent credit, may be able to borrow private student loans that have lower rates and don’t carry a origination fees.

 The Direct Loan program offers financial aid through several different loan types for undergraduate students, graduate students, and parents of undergraduate students to make higher education more accessible for most students.
 Federal loans include Direct Unsubsidized, Direct Subsidized, Direct PLUS, and Direct Consolidation Loans.
 The Direct PLUS Loan is a type of federal financial aid given to either graduate or professional degree students or the parents of dependent undergraduate students.